 All in all, long-tail keywords drive lots of niche-specific traffic, which could be similar to actually what you wanted.
 Remember, every relevant visitor count.
 So you shouldn’t ignore the importance of a long-tail keyword research strategy.

 #3.
 Increase conversions

-As my experience, I have found that the user-intent influences conversions really well.
+According to my experience, I have found that the user-intent influences conversions really well.
 The best way to understand the user intent is through examining the keywords which people type in the Google search box before visiting your website.